hwan513/leptos-tech-demo/README.md

 ### Running for development

-To open the app in your default browser at `http://localhost:3000`, run:
+To open the app in your default browser at `http://localhost:3000`, make sure that you are in the correct directory and run:

 ```sh
 trunk serve --port 3000 --open